 What is the fire danger today?
 The fire danger sign will alert your little learners to any potential fires in the area.
 Add a clothespin and your kids will love moving it up and down the chart to indicate the level of fire danger.

 Printable Park Pass

 When visitors enter the park, the park ranger can punch their pass with a hole-punch.
 This is a great way to add fine motor practice to your dramatic play center.

 DIY Park Ranger Vest and Binoculars

-Learn how to make a park ranger vest and binoculars using free materials on the blog HERE.
+Learn how to make a park ranger vest and binoculars using recycled materials on the blog HERE.